nakiostudio/TwitterX/README.md

 ## How

+> As of 16th of March 2018 you need to provide a valid consumer key and consumer secret in order
+> to make the application work.

 For this project to work you need to have Twitter for macOS in your computer.
 Twitter removed the application from the macOS AppStore but if you ever installed the application it will still be available under the **purchases** section of the AppStore.